Brooks Brothers riot

 The Brooks Brothers riot was a demonstration led by Republican staffers at a meeting of election canvassers in Miami-Dade County, Florida, on November 22, 2000, during a recount of votes made during the 2000 United States presidential election, with the goal of shutting down the recount.
 After demonstrations and acts of violence, local officials shut down the recount early.
-This had the effect of ensuring that the December 12 "safe harbor" deadline set by Title 3 of the United States Code could not be met, guaranteeing that George W. Bush would win the 2000 election.

-The name referenced the protesters' corporate attire; described by Paul Gigot in an editorial for The Wall Street Journal as "50-year-old white lawyers with cell phones and Hermès ties", differentiating them from local citizens concerned about vote counting.
+The name referenced the protesters' corporate attire, described by Paul Gigot in an editorial for The Wall Street Journal as "50-year-old white lawyers with cell phones and Hermès ties", differentiating them from local citizens concerned about vote counting.
 Many of the demonstrators were Republican staffers.
 Both Roger Stone and Brad Blakeman take credit for managing the riot from a command post, although their accounts contradict each other.
 Republican New York Representative John E. Sweeney gave the signal that started the riot, telling an aide to "shut it down".

 Background

 In the 2000 United States presidential election between candidates George W. Bush and Al Gore, in the state of Florida, George W. Bush achieved an election night majority by 1,784 votes, a very close margin.
-Due to the closeness of the race, and irregularities such as hanging chads, the Gore campaign successfully advocated for a re-count of certain ballots.
-Miami-Dade County was one of the counties where ballots were re-counted.
+Due to the closeness of the race, and irregularities such as hanging chads, the Gore campaign successfully advocated for a recount of certain ballots.
+Miami-Dade County was one of the counties where ballots were recounted.

 The Miami-Dade County Democratic Party chairman suspected that thousands of ballots in this county might have been affected by a voting machine glitch.
 He suspected that these ballots, after re-tallying, would help candidate Al Gore.
 Miami-Dade County official canvassers, in order to meet a court-ordered deadline, decided to limit the county's recount to the 10,750 ballots that their tabulation machines had been unable to tally.
 They moved the counting process to a smaller room, closer to the ballot-scanning equipment, to speed up the process, at a distance from the media.
 Republican officials objected to this change.